Tonya Keller Community Center

 After hours at the Tonya Keller Community Center includes games, open gym, and time with friends.
 Teen Night is open to ALL Middletown Township residents!

-This event is free for Teens in grades 6-12.
-Registration is required though.
+This event is free for Teens in grades 6-12. **Pre-registration is required.
+Program must meet minimum number of registrants in order to run.

 Time: 6:00pm - 8:00pm